eProsima/Fast-DDS-docs/docs/installation/sources/sources_windows.rst

     the configuration CMake_.
     If you want to compile the performance tests, you will need to add the argument :code:`-DPERFORMANCE_TESTS=ON` when calling the configuration CMake_.
-    For this step, you need Gtest_ as explained in the Requirements section above (REF).
+    For this step, you need Gtest_ as explained in the :ref:`requirements_windows_sources` section above.